-- Click Start, point to the arrow icon (Shut down) and then select Restart from the menu. - Press CTRL, ALT and DEL simultaneously (once) to display the menu window, then select Restart from the Shut down options. - Press the power button and hold it down for four seconds.
+- Click Start, point to the arrow icon (Shut down) and then select Restart from the menu. - Press CTRL, ALT and DEL simultaneously (once) to display the menu window, then select Restart from the Shut down options. - Press the power button and hold it down for five seconds.
 Once the computer has turned itself off, wait between ten and fifteen seconds before turning the power on again by pressing the power button.

-System Recovery Options and Restoring the preinstalled software
+System Recovery Options

-About 1.5GB hidden partition is allocated on the hard drive for the System Recovery Options.
+About 1.5GB hidden partition is allocated on the hard disk drive for the System Recovery Options.